 The first thing you need to know about Sam is that he’s a local hero.
-Having trained as a musician, he enrolled onto the CareerFoundry Web Development Course 4 years ago, and now he’s Head of Web Development here.
-True Story.
+Having trained as a musician, he enrolled in the CareerFoundry Web Development Course four years ago, and now he’s Head of Web Development here.
+True story.

 So how do you do it?
-Who better to ask than Sam himself – so, Sam:
+Who better to ask than Sam himself.

 What tips do you have for someone starting out in Web Development?

 If you’d rather watch this article instead of reading, we got Sam to go through his tips in a video as well:

 There’s a huge amount to learn in the world of web development, and it’s difficult to know where to begin.
 Don’t be scared.
 Believe me: the large majority of seasoned developers are equally overwhelmed by the plethora of new languages, frameworks, trends, and tools out there.
 The key is focus.
 You don’t need to learn everything all of the time.
 Learn incrementally, take moments to recognise your progress, and embrace the freedom and opportunities the field provides, rather than being overwhelmed by it.